mwermelinger/kattis-guide/ordered.md

 Some of these problems may be solved with two priority queues.

 1. [I Can Guess the Data Structure!](https://open.kattis.com/problems/guessthedatastructure) (30 LOC):
-   From the observed behaviour of a black-box data structure, infer if it's a stack, queue, priority queue or neither of them.
+   From the observed behaviour of adding and removing numbers to a collection, infer if it's a stack, queue, priority queue or neither of them.

 1. [Knigs of the Forest](https://open.kattis.com/problems/knigsoftheforest)
    (21 LOC): Each year, a tournament is won by the strongest candidate.